eclipse-vertx/vert.x/groovy_web_tutorial.md

 * Storing usernames and passwords of users
 * Storing orders

-You could start a persistor on the command line by calling `vertx run busmods/mongo_persistor.rb` but we're going to need to start several components to form our application, so it makes sense to create a controlling verticle (A verticle is just the name we give to any vert.x component) that starts up all the other components for us.
+You could start a persistor on the command line by calling `vertx run org.vertx.java.busmods.persistor.MongoPersistor` but we're going to need to start several components to form our application, so it makes sense to create a controlling verticle (A verticle is just the name we give to any vert.x component) that starts up all the other components for us.

 It can also contain the JSON configuration for our application.
 All verticles can be configured using JSON.